-About 14 percent of Portland's K-12 students attend private schools.
+About 14 percent of Portland’s K-12 students attend private schools.
 There are over 200 private schools in the metro area so picking the best fit for your child can be overwhelming.
-Fortunately, a number of organizations can help you get started.
+Fortunately, some organizations can help you get started.

 Three Acclaimed Private High Schools

-Oregon Episcopal School Founded in 1869, the Oregon Episcopal School (OES) offers a preK-12 program with a strong academic as well as extra curricular activities.
+Oregon Episcopal School Founded in 1869, the Oregon Episcopal School (OES) offers a preK-12 program with a strong academic as well as extracurricular activities.
 The boarding program at OES serves students in Grades 9-12.
-Boarders comprise nearly one-quarter of the Upper School student body, and about one-half of our boarders are international students.
+Boarders comprise nearly one-quarter of the Upper School student body, and about one-half of the school’s boarders are international students.

 The school claims the highest average SAT math score (670) of any Oregon school.
 OES advocates a hands-on approach in which students design experiments to find the answers to questions they pose.

 Catlin Gabel Another well-known private school in Portland is The Catlin Gabel School.
 Besides the high school, it enrolls preschool, elementary, middle school students.
-They have a strong extra curricular activities program ranging from theatre to athletics.
+They have a strong extracurricular activities program ranging from theater to athletics.
 Over 60% of the students are on interscholastic sports teams according to biology/chemistry teacher Paul Dickinson.
 The 54-acre wooded campus has four soccer fields, a state-of-the-art track, two outdoor tennis courts, two indoor tennis courts, gym, and weight room.
-Boosting a strong science curriculum, in the five year span from 2006-2010, Catlin’s high school robotics team has won 20 first competition awards, becoming the only Oregon team to qualify for the world championships four years in a row.
+Boosting a strong science curriculum, in the five-year span from 2006-2010, Catlin’s high school robotics team has won 20 first competition awards, becoming the only Oregon team to qualify for the world championships four years in a row.